cpetrich/counterfeit_DS18B20/README.md

 Note that none of the points above give certainty that a particular DS18B20 is an authentic Maxim product, but if any of the tests above indicate "fake" then it is most defintely counterfeit \[5\].
 Based on my experience, a sensor that will fail any of the three software tests will fail all of them.

 ## What families of DS18B20-like chips can I expect to encounter?
-Besides the DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A, below), similar circuits seem to be produced independently by at least 4 other companies (Families B, C, D, and E) \[5\].
+Besides the DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A, below), similar circuits seem to be produced independently by at least 3 other companies in 2019 (Families B, C, D) \[5\].
 The separation into families is based on patterns in undocumented function codes that the chips respond to as similarities at that level are unlikely to be coincidental \[5\].
 Chips of Family B seem to be produced by [7Q Technology](http://www.7qtek.com).

 In our ebay purchases in 2018/19 of waterproof DS18B20 probes from China, Germany, and the UK, most lots had sensors of Family B1 (i.e., seems ok at first glance, but this is not an endorsement), while one in three purchases had sensors of Family D (i.e., garbage for our purposes).
 None had sensors of Family A. Neither origin nor price were indicators of sensor Family.

-Around 2017/18 chip production seems to have shifted from Family C1 to C2 and from Family D1 to D2, i.e. future observation of chips of Families C1 and D1 in the wild should get increasingly rare \[5\].
-In contrast, chips of both Families B1 and B2 are currently in active circulation (2019).
-By extension, there could be additional, older groups of counterfeit DS18B20 that are not listed here.

 In the ROM patterns below, *tt* and *ss* stand for fast-changing and slow-changing values within a production run \[5\], and *crc* is the CRC8 checksum defined in the datasheet \[1\].

 ### Family A: Authentic Maxim DS18B20
+***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from a few vendors in 2019***
 * ROM pattern \[5\]: 28-tt-tt-ss-ss-00-00-crc
 * Scratchpad register:  ``(<byte 0> + <byte 6>) & 0x0f == 0`` after all successful temperature conversions, and ``0x00 < <byte 6> <= 0x10`` \[2,3,5\].
 * According to current behavior \[5\] and early datasheets \[9\], the power-up state of reserved ``<byte 6>`` in the Scratchpad register is ``0x0c``.